bitfocus/companion-module-studiocoast-vmix/README.md

 # Recent Patches
 **v3.9.5**
 - Fixed issue with mix preview/program variables not migrating to latest version
+- Fixed issue relating to some audio Actions and Feedbacks set to the `selected` bus

 **v3.9.4**
 - Fixed issue with selected mix variable